Caring Comfort Program for Those Under Curative Care

 The Caring Comfort program and our Hospice program both offer services to individuals with life-limiting illnesses and their families.

-Caring Comfort is uniquely different in that it offers services to individuals who are receiving curative treatment, who have an estimated prognosis of one year or less, and who are having difficulty coping with their illness and/or impending death.
+Caring Comfort is uniquely different in that it offers services to individuals who are receiving curative treatment and who have an estimated prognosis of one year or less.

 Click here to download our document and compare Caring Comfort vs. Hospice.